Professor Nam H Cho

 President, International Diabetes Federation

-Today, diabetes is a concern for every family – from the parents of children with diabetes to the relatives caring for an adult family member living with the complications of diabetes.
+Today, diabetes is a concern for every family.
+From the parents of children with diabetes to the relatives caring for an adult family member living with the complications of diabetes.
+We believe that the governments should contribute with more support.

 In 2017, diabetes was responsible for an estimated four million deaths, according to figures from the International Diabetes Federation (IDF).
-Many of these could have been prevented or delayed.
+However, many of these could have been prevented or delayed.

 Governments can help stop the rise in type 2 diabetes by focusing on education initiatives and establishing policesthat support improved lifestyle and dietary choices.